 Several users reported severe issues syncing documents with iCloud across different devices.
 Problems include single documents not syncing, being unable to open documents in iCloud (the “Ooops!
 Document couldn’t be opened” error), devices becoming out of sync, etc. We suggest trying the following:

 - Check iCloud is working on Apple’s

 - Make sure to update the operating system and

-- Make sure to set the time automatically all
+- Make sure to set the time automatically on all

 - Mac OS X: System Preferences > Date & Time > Set date and time automatically

 - iOS: Settings > General > Date & Time > Set Automatically

 - In Writer for iPhone and iPad, check that the